BilalLatif/Simulation-of-DLX-Scoreboard/README.md

 # Simulation of DLX Scoreboard

+This is a DLX Scoreboard Simulation on C++.
+It includes Basic operation that is: ADD, SUB, MUL, DIV and Branch (Loop).

 Developed by:

-Bilal Latif (Lead Programmer)
+- Bilal Latif

-Muhammad Faizan Uddin
+- Muhammad Faizan Uddin

-Mubashir Baig
+- Mubashir Baig

-Ali Raza
+- Ali Raza